 There is already considerable sharing with other Federal agencies in the 9-9.2 GHz band segment.
 The frequency band is used extensively by the DOD for precision approach radar systems.
-Additionally, it is anticipated that the radiolocation service will receive a co-primary allocation during WRC-2007 which will encourage the development of other DOD radar systems in the 9-9.2 GHz band.
+Additionally, the radiolocation service was upgraded to co-primary allocation at the WRC-2007, which will encourage the development of other DOD radar systems in the 9-9.2 GHz band.
 No sharing with non-Federal entities is contemplated, although airlines and other non-federal FAA customers receive data feeds from the ASDE radar systems.